Aknologia/CV/en.md

     expert: Expert
 ---
 ## Presentation
-I'm Brewen Couaran, I'm 18 years old and I'm a first year Computer Science student at the University of Bordeaux.
+I'm Brewen Couaran, I'm 18 years old and I'm a first year Computer Science International Track student at the University of Bordeaux.
 I'm passionate about computer science and new technologies, and I'm always looking for new projects and new experiences.<br>
 I'm currently looking for a 1 or 2 month internship starting from the 12th June 2023.
 ## Education
-* _Freshman in Computer Science at the University of Bordeaux_ (2022-2023)
+* _Freshman in Computer Science International Track at the University of Bordeaux_ (2022-2023)
-* _Baccalaureate in Science and Technology at the Lycée Sainte-Marie Grand Lebrun_ (2019-2022)
+* _Baccalauréat in Science and Technology with merit at Lycée Sainte-Marie Grand Lebrun_ (2019-2022)

 ## Skills
 <ul>